react-cosmos/react-cosmos/docs/README.md

 - Run `cosmos` with the `--external-userdeps` flag.
 This should generate `cosmos.userdeps.js`.
 Check that file to see if your fixtures are being picked up by Cosmos.
 - Check your directory structure.
 If you are using a Cosmos config file, Cosmos will use the directory of the config file as the root of your project.
 If your Cosmos config file is nested in a directory that isn't an ancestor of your fixture files, Cosmos will not find your fixtures.
 To solve this add a [`rootDir`](https://github.com/react-cosmos/react-cosmos/blob/d800a31b39d82c810f37a2ad0d25eed5308b830a/packages/react-cosmos/config.schema.json#L10-L14) entry to your Cosmos config pointing to your root directory.

-## Where's my old Cosmos?

-Cosmos Classic packages have been moved to [a dedicated repo](https://github.com/react-cosmos/react-cosmos-classic), which means we can continue to maintain Cosmos Classic or even run it alongside React Cosmos 5 in the same project (during the migration period).

-That said, it's ideal for all Cosmos users to use the latest version.
-Please [let me know](https://discord.gg/3X95VgfnW5) if you need help upgrading.

 ---

-[Join us on Discord](https://discord.gg/3X95VgfnW5) for feedback and questions.
+[Join us on Discord](https://discord.gg/3X95VgfnW5) for feedback, questions and ideas.